Timmy-Bergkvist/hiking-sweden/README.md

 - Interactive links: Allows the user to choose between search, notes and contact links.
 - Search: Allows the user to search for different locations to be displayed on the map.
 - Select options: Allows the user to select different categories to be displayed.
-- Reset button: Allows the user to reset all selections.
+- Reset button: Allows the user to reset all selections and can start over again and do another search.
 - Notes: Allows the user to write, save and delete notes.
 - Contact form: Allows the user to fill out a form with name, email and description.
 - Map: Allows the user to interact with the map and look for different locations.